top of page

 Join us each Sunday at 8:00 AM or 9:30 AM for worship indoors.

-The service is also streamed live on Facebook or available later on YouTube.
-We can be together in the Spirit, even when we are apart.
+The service is also streamed live on Facebook or available later on YouTube

 These brief spiritual gatherings keep our community connected throughout the week.